MikeHopley/ftl-ships-strategy/index.md

 Emergency Respirators have little use, but do help you vent more aggressively.
 Venting below 50% oxygen is easy on this ship, and increases the chance enemies will target O2 instead of something that matters.
 With two Lanius and a clone bay, you're pretty safe doing this.

 [Defence drones work well on this ship](https://i.imgur.com/orY9chJ.jpg), as all rooms are well outside the blind spot.
-But you only have one system slot, so probably buy hacking instead.
+But you only have one system slot, so probably buy hacking or cloaking instead.

 Mind control's cooldown is reset when you jump (but teleporter's is not).